fborja44/beta-bot/README.md

 ## Commands
 All commands use the `/` prefix and `/slash command` feature of Discord for help with validation, error handling, and parameter autofill/documentation.

+## Permissions
+**beta-bot** requires thread permissions and `members` intents to operate properly.
+All tournaments generated are created as messages.
+If these permissions are not given, tournaments will not be able to be created.
+This is to improve organization and avoid unnecessary spam in Discord text channels.

-### Brackets
+### Tournaments
+Tournaments must be created in designiated tournament channels.
+To see the list of channel commands, see the [Channels](#Channels) section.
+#### Help
+`/t help`
+- Sends a list of tournament commands.

 #### Create
-`/bracket create <bracket_title: str> [time: str] [single_elim: bool] [max_entrants: int]`:
+`/t create <title: str> [time: str] [single_elim: bool] [max_entrants: int]`:
-- Creates a new bracket with the provided name and time.
-Times in EST.
+- Creates a new tournament with the provided name and time.
+Times in ET.
-- Default start time is 1 hour ahead of current time.
+- Default start time is 1 hour ahead of the time of creation.
 - ex. time: `10 PM` or `10:00 PM`.
-- Max length of `bracket_title` is 60 characters.
+- Max length of `title` is 60 characters.
 - `max_entrants` must be between 4 and 24.

+#### Join
+`/t join [title: str]`:
+- Adds the user to the specified tournament.
+- If `title` is not provided, targets the subject tournament in the thread.

+#### Leave
+`/t delete [title: str]`:
+- Deletes the specified tournament.
+- If `title` is not provided, targets the subject tournament in the thread.

 #### Delete
-`/bracket delete [bracket_title: str]`:
+`/t delete [title: str]`:
-- Deletes the specified bracket.
+- Deletes the specified tournament.
-- If `bracket_title` is not provided, deletes the most recently created bracket.
+- If `title` is not provided, targets the subject tournament in the thread.

 #### Update
-`/bracket update <bracket_title: str> [new_bracket_title: str] [time: str] [single_elim: bool] [max_entrants: int]`:
+`/t update <title: str> [new_title: str] [time: str] [single_elim: bool] [max_entrants: int]`:
-- Updates the specified bracket using the provided information.
+- Updates the specified tournament using the provided information.
+Times in ET.
 - ex. time: `10 PM` or `10:00 PM`.
 - Max length of title is 60 characters.
 - `max_entrants` must be between 4 and 24.

 #### Start
-`/bracket start [bracket_title: str]`:
+`/t start [title: str]`:
-- Starts the specified bracket if in the registration phase.
+- Starts the specified tournament if in the registration phase.
-- If `bracket_title` is not provided, starts the most recently created bracket that has not yet been completed.
+- If `title` is not provided, targets the subject tournament in the thread.
-- Only one bracket may be active per server.
+- Only one tournament may be active per server.

 #### Reset
-`/bracket reset [bracket_title: str]`:
+`/t reset [title: str]`:
-- Resets a bracket that has been started to the specified bracket to the registration phase.
+- Resets a tournament that has been started to the specified tournament to the registration phase.
-- If `bracket_title` is not provided, resets the current active bracket.
+- If `title` is not provided, targets the subject tournament in the thread.

 #### Finalize
-`/bracket finalize [bracket_title: str]`:
+`/t finalize [title: str]`:
-- Finalizes a bracket that has been started to be completed.
+- Finalizes a tournament that has been started to be completed.
-- If `bracket_title` is not provided, finalizes the current active bracket.
+- If `title` is not provided, targets the subject tournament in the thread.

 #### Results
-`/bracket results [bracket_title: str]`:
+`/t results [title: str]`:
-- Shows the results for the specified bracket if it has been completed.
+- Shows the results for the specified tournament if it has been completed.
-- If `bracket_title` is not provided, shows the results for the most recently completed bracket.
+- If `title` is not provided, targets the subject tournament in the thread.

 #### Report
-`/bracket report <match_challonge_id: int> <winner: str>`
+`/t report <match_id: int> <winner: str>`
 - Privileged instruction: Only authorized users can perform it.
 - Manually reports the winner for a match, or overrides the result of a completed match.
 - All matches ahead of the overwritten match are automatically reset.
-- `winner` must be either a player name, '1', '2', '1️⃣', or '2️⃣'
+- `winner` must be either a user mention, '1', '2', '1️⃣', or '2️⃣'
+- Must be sent in a tournament thread.

+#### Vote
+`/t vote <match_id: int> <vote: str>`
+- Manually votes for the winner of a match if the user is a participant in that match.
+- `vote` must be either a user mention, '1', '2', '1️⃣', or '2️⃣'
+- Must be sent in a tournament thread.

 #### Disqualify
-`/bracket disqualify <entrant_name: str> [bracket_title: str]`:
+`/t disqualify <user_mention: str> [title: str]`:
 - Privileged instruction: Only authorized users can perform it.
-- Disqualifies an entrant from the targeted bracket.
+- Disqualifies an entrant from the target tournament.
+- `user_mention` must be a valid Discord user mention.
-- If the bracket has not been started, removes the entrant instead.
+- If the tournament has not been started, removes the entrant instead.
-- If `bracket_title` is not provided, targets the current active bracket.
+- If `title` is not provided, targets the subject tournament in the thread.

-### Challenges
+### Channels
+Manage and configure tournament channels and alerts.
+A tournament channel must be created before tournaments can be created in a server.
-#### Create
+#### Help
-`/challenge create [best_of: int] [player_mention: str]`:
-- Creates a new challenge.
-By default, is a best of 3.
-- If `player_mention` is not provided, creates an open challenge.
-Otherwise, directly challenges the mentioned player.
-- `best_of` must be a positive odd integer.
+`/t help`
-- `player_mention` must be a mention of a player. ex. `@WOOPBOT`
+- Sends a list of channel configuration commands.

-#### Cancel
-`/challenge cancel [challenge_id: int]`:
-- Cancels a challenge if it has not been accepted.
-- If `challenge_id` is not provided, targets the user's active challenge if it exists.

-#### Delete
+#### create
-`/challenge delete [challenge_id: int]`:
+`/ch create <channel_name: str> <is_forum: bool> [allow_messages: bool] [category_name: str]`:
 - Privileged instruction: Only authorized users can perform it.
+- Creates a new tournament channel.
+- If `is_forum` is true, created as a Forum Channel if available in the server, otherwise the channel is created as a Text Channel.

+#### delete
+`/ch delete [channel_mention: str]`:
+- Privileged instruction: Only authorized users can perform it.
-- Cancels a challenge no matter the state.
+- Deletes the target channel.
-- Leaderboard records are updated appropriately.
+- All incomplete tournaments created in the target channel are also deleted.
+Tournaments that have been finalized persist in the database.
+- If `channel_mention` is not provided, targets the channel the command was sent in.

+#### alert
+`/ch alert <tournament_channel: str> [alert_channel: str]`:
+- Privileged instruction: Only authorized users can perform it.
+- Adds `alert_channel` to receive tournament alerts from `tournament_channel`.
+- `alert_channel` and `tournament_channel` must be valid Discord channel mentions.
-- If `challenge_id` is not provided, targets the user's active challenge if it exists.
+- If `alert_channel` is not provided, targets the channel the command was sent in.

-### Challenges Leaderboard
-#### Stats
+#### remove_alert
-`/leaderboard stats [player_mention: str]`:
-- Retreives and displays the leaderboard stats for the targeted player.
+`/ch remove_alert <tournament_channel: str> [alert_channel: str]`:
+- Privileged instruction: Only authorized users can perform it.
+- Removes `alert_channel` from receiving tournament alerts from `tournament_channel`.
+- `alert_channel` and `tournament_channel` must be valid Discord channel mentions.
-- If `player_mention` is not provided, targets the user who called the command.
+- If `alert_channel` is not provided, targets the channel the command was sent in.
-- `player_mention` must be a mention of a player. ex. `@WOOPBOT`